Collective Killings in Rural China during the Cultural Revolution: Reception

 The book received the 2012 Barrington Moore Book Award by the American Sociological Association.
 Frank Dikotter called the book "a truly terrific book" and "long overdue too", and that Su "has written a model of rigorous scholarship that squarely places the Cultural Revolution where it should have been all along, in the area of genocide studies on a par with Rwanda, as villagers turned against villagers, slaughtering each other in the hundreds of thousands."
 Dingxin Zhao praised the book as "an outstanding work in the study of the Cultural Revolution and the politics of the Chinese communist regime, genocide study, and social movement research."
 Joel Andreas commented that "Su has produced a serious scholarly investigation" and that "he is genuinely concerned with understanding the complex causes of the wave of rural killing that accompanied the Cultural Revolution and, using the theoretical and methodological tools of a sociologist, he has put together a sophisticated and insightful explanation."

 Greg Procknow thought Su's book "stands as an important corrective to a depiction of Cultural Revolution killings as occurring mostly in urban areas", but he also argued that there were a number of shortcomings in the work.
 For example, Procknow argued that "Su falls short in detailing the impact of the 1966 party directive, Decision concerning the Great Proletarian Cultural Revolution, in manipulating local actors to murder their neighbours without compunction."
-In addition, Jeremy Brown called Su "deserves great credit for uncovering the collective killings and for his penetrating analysis of their multiple causes", but he also commented that "it is therefore unfortunate that such a significant book suffers from flaws in its presentation."
+In addition, Jeremy Brown said Su "deserves great credit for uncovering the collective killings and for his penetrating analysis of their multiple causes", but he also commented that "it is therefore unfortunate that such a significant book suffers from flaws in its presentation."